splunk/public-o11y-docs/gdi/get-data-in/application/java/troubleshooting/common-java-troubleshooting.rst

       * gRPC: 4317
       * http/protobuf: 4318
    #.
 Verify that the custom endpoint configuration uses the correct port.
-For example: ``otel.exporter.otlp.endpoint``.
+For example: ``otel.exporter.otlp.endpoint=http://<host>:4318``.
    #.
-Verify that the custom protocol configuration uses the correct port.
-For example: ``otel.exporter.otlp.protocol``.
+Verify that the custom protocol configuration uses the correct protocol.
+For example: ``otel.exporter.otlp.protocol=http/protobuf``.
 #.
 In the OTel Collector configuration, verify that the associated OTLP receiver protocols match those used by the Java agent.

 .. _java-trace-exporter-issues: